 Duisdale House Hotel started life in 1865 as a Victorian hunting lodge before being converted into a hotel in the 1900s.
-What you find today is the result of a fine refurbishment by the owners Anne Gracie and Kenneth Gunn.
+What you find today is the result of a fine refurbishment by the owner Anne Gracie.
 The result is spectacular: a chic yet comfortable hotel that combines contemporary boutique elements with a dash of tradition.
 The hotel's origins have been preserved, yet the public areas and guest rooms have a bold decor which is extremely impressive.

 The public rooms include a large and comfortable guest lounge and the attractive Chart Room Bar.
 Both are ideal places in which to relax, and both make the most of the hotel's seaward views.
 The main dining room comes complete with a large conservatory extension that offers great views out over the hotel's gardens, which lie on both sides of a valley and are illuminated at night.
 The dining room itself offers romantic candlelit dining and, like the guest lounge, has a log fire on cold days.